ianloic/unladen-swallow/Doc/using/cmdline.rst

    Control how Python compiles to machine code. ``-j never`` completely disables automatic compilation to machine code.
 The default is ``-j whenhot``, which optimizes hot functions only once, but optimizes the function as much as possible.
+See also :envvar:`PYTHONJITCONTROL`.

 .. cmdoption:: -L <arg>